WINk (WIN) Achieves Market Capitalization of $403.24 Million

-WINk (CURRENCY:WIN) traded flat against the US dollar during the twenty-four hour period ending at 0:00 AM ET on March 8th.
-Over the last seven days, WINk has traded flat against the US dollar.
-WINk has a total market cap of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last day.
-One WINk coin can currently be bought for about $0.0013 or 0.00000002 BTC on popular cryptocurrency exchanges.
+WINk (WIN) traded flat against the dollar during the one day period ending at 14:00 PM Eastern on March 15th.
+One WINk coin can currently be purchased for approximately $0.0013 or 0.00000002 BTC on exchanges.
+WINk has a market cap of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last day.
+Over the last seven days, WINk has traded flat against the dollar.

 - Team Finance (TEAM) traded flat against the dollar and now trades at $2.58 or 0.00008136 BTC.